Hurricanes vs. Devils: Odds, total, moneyline - NHL Playoffs Second Round Game 1

 Hurricanes vs. Devils Betting Trends

-- New Jersey has played 59 games this season with more than 5.5 goals.
+- Carolina and its opponent have gone over 5.5 combined goals in 41 of 88 games this season.

-- The Hurricanes are 14-9 when favored on the moneyline this season.
+- The Hurricanes are 14-9 this season when listed as a moneyline favorite.

 - The Devils have been made the underdog eight times this season, and upset their opponent four times.